 Updated Investment Gap.
-The gap analysis for the ports and waterways section of the ASCE has been updated to reflect new sources of funding for the periods 2016-2025 and 2016-2040.
+The gap analysis for ports and waterways reflects new sources of funding for the periods 2016-2025 and 2016-2040.
 Three new sources were considered:

 - ★ The U.S. Army Corps of Engineers (USACE) has updated the President's Budgets for Navigation through FY17 - ★ The Harbor Maintenance Trust Fund as designated under the Water Resources Reform Development Act of 2014 (WRRDA 2014) and - ★ FASTLANE Grants as scheduled under the Fast Act of 2015.